-The D7 (or passive income) visa is mostly targeted for retirees and people living off their own foreign income (investors, freelancers, remote workers) who want to live in Portugal full-time.
+The D7 (or passive income) visa is mostly targeted to retirees and people living off their own foreign income (investors, freelancers, remote workers) who want to live in Portugal full-time.

 The Portuguese Golden Visa provides a path to residency through investment and does not require you to live in Portugal most of the year.

-Let’s take a closer look at which one is the best fit for you!
+Now, let’s take a closer look at which route could be a better fit for you!

 The application process

 First, you need to apply to the Portuguese Consulate or Embassy in your home country.
 They will issue the initial visa.